idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step02_input_file.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-This indicates that a new directory, `problems/`, has not been staged, and that there may or may not be more unstaged files in that directory.
+This indicates that a new directory, `problems`, has not been staged, and that there may or may not be more unstaged files in that directory.
 Of course, in this case, there are.
 Proceed with the instructions provided in the output for adding the new files and then reinspect the status of the local repository:

 ```bash
 git add problems